tollev/github-actions-workshop/README.md

 on: workflow_dispatch # Triggers when a user manually requests a workflow to run
 ```

-Some events have filters can be applied to limit when the workflow should run.
+Some events have filters that can be applied to limit when the workflow should run.
 For example, the `push`-event has a `branches`-filter that can be used limit the workflow to only run if it is on a specific branch (or branches)

 ```
 on: